There are endless ways to make money online.

 They charge you a monthly fee to use their platforms.
 But you have access to a lot more customizable features.

 Furthermore, you keep all your profit.
-Enough said.

 26. Become a Facebook Gaming Creator (Earn Stars & Donations)

 Are you a pro gamer with an engaging personality?
 Or are you fun to watch when you’re gaming?

 If so, you can start a gaming channel and stream your gaming sessions.

 As to Twitch, I found an article that might give you the information that you need.

 Podcasting is another way to share your thoughts with the world.

 But like social media, it’s a very effective method to drive traffic to your products or offers.

 And you can monetize your podcasts in many different ways.